The Asset Tracing and Recovery Review: Australia

 - allegations of non-reporting and late reporting.

 In June 2018, the Federal Court of Australia ordered what at the time was the largest civil penalty in Australia's corporate history against the bank, being a penalty order of A$700 million.95 In September 2020, this record was beaten with an agreed fine of A$1.3 billion between AUSTRAC and another bank in relation to over 23 million admitted breaches of the anti-money laundering and counter terrorism legislation.96 The contraventions included:

 1 Christopher Prestwich is a partner at Allens.
-This chapter was written with assistance from Ashleigh McNamara, a lawyer at Allens.
+This chapter was written with assistance from Olivia Morris, a graduate lawyer at Allens.

 2 Justice Mark Leeming, 'Proprietary relief and tracing in equity' (2016) 90 ALJ 92 at 94.